steve1066d/devore.tubs/service.md

 #### PP8 Mode.
 This does not need to be edited, as it can be changed with the
 documented commands
     00 = Startup in normal mode
     01 = Startup in economy mode
     02 = Startup in overnight mode

 #### PP9 Wi-Fi mode.
 See Wi-Fi notes for details

 #### P10 Microcontroller temperature adjustment.
-This can be used to adjust the temperature reported in the diagnostic info to more accurately reflect degrees Celsius.
+This can be used to adjust the temperature reported in the diagnostic info to more accurately reflect the actual temperature.
 Decrease this value if the temperature is to high, increase it if it is too low.
 The units are degrees Celsius.